TAP-GGC/AlienInvader/README.md

 2. Tap Expo, Mar 21, 2023, Georgia Gwinnett College – To promote IT field and the TAP program to college students.
 3. Class Workshops – on Apr 10 and two on Apr 13, to promote IT field to non-IT college students.

+## Similar Projects
+If you're interested in more projects with Processing,

 ## Technology

 ### Processing